ChristianRiesen/otp/README.md

 Class Otp
 ---------

-Implements hotp according to [RFC4226](https://tools.ietf.org/html/rfc4226) and totp according to [RFC6238](https://tools.ietf.org/html/rfc6238) (only sha1 algorithm).
+Implements hotp according to [RFC4226](https://tools.ietf.org/html/rfc4226) and totp according to [RFC6238](https://tools.ietf.org/html/rfc6238) (only sha1, sha256 and sha512 algorithms).
 Once you have a secret, you can use it directly in this class to create the passwords themselves (mainly for debugging use) or use the check functions to safely check the validity of the keys.
 The `checkTotp` function also includes a helper to battle timedrift.

 Class GoogleAuthenticator
 -------------------------